 In November 2003 he was a visiting scholar at Bilkent University, Ankara, and in April 2005 at the King Juan Carlos I of Spain Centre, New York University.
 He has spoken at Oxford, London School of Economics, Princeton, Harvard, Chicago, Georgetown, Suffolk and Bogazici (Istanbul) universities, and at the 2009 Roundtable on Spain of The Economist.

-The Spanish government granted him Spanish nationality in November 2021 under the special route known as Carta de Naturaleza and in the form of a Royal Decree.
+The Spanish government granted him Spanish nationality in November 2021 under the special route known as Carta de Naturaleza and in the form of a Royal Decree, signed by King Felipe.
 He is married and has two sons.

 For any information or enquiries please feel free to contact me at: wchislett [at] gmail [dot] com